Adams spectral sequence: Stable homotopy groups of spheres

 which can be expanded by computer up to degree $100$ with relative ease.
-Using the found generators and relations, we can calculate the $E_2$-page with relative easy.
+Using the found generators and relations, we can calculate the $E_2$-page with relative ease.
 Sometimes homotopy theorists like to rearrange these elements by having the horizontal index denote $s$ and the vertical index denote $t - s$ giving a different type of diagram for the $E_2$-pagepg 21.
 See the diagram above for more information.

 Generalizations

 The Adams–Novikov spectral sequence is a generalization of the Adams spectral sequence introduced by Novikov (1967) where ordinary cohomology is replaced by a generalized cohomology theory, often complex bordism or Brown–Peterson cohomology.
 This requires knowledge of the algebra of stable cohomology operations for the cohomology theory in question, but enables calculations which are completely intractable with the classical Adams spectral sequence.